UofT-DSI/sampling/03_instructional_team/markdown_slides/04_stratified_sampling_slides.md

 # What is stratified sampling?

----

-# Stratified Sampling

 1. Divide the whole population into non-overlapping subpopulations based on shared characteristics.
 These subpopulations are called **strata** .
 2. Take independent probability samples (often SRS) from each stratum.
 3. Pool individual samples together to calculate overall population estimates.

-Stratified sampling often requires supplemental information about a population in order to divide it into separate groups.
+- Stratified sampling often requires supplemental information about a population in order to divide it into separate groups.
   - For example if you have a list of all student emails from a university and you want to stratify by gender, this list will need to be linked with a data source that includes each student’s gender

 ---